 When does the next Sista Circle of Healing start?

-The next Sista Circle of healing officially starts on January 4th & 6th, 2022, with our online community opening December 27th so that you can meet and connect with the sistas who will be joining you in circle.
-Your payment (partial or in full) reserves your seat in Circle.
-Once your seat is reserved, you’ll receive a welcome email that includes your registration confirmation and details on how we’ll connect for weekly gatherngs.
+We will be hosting two Sista Circle cohorts simultaneously August 2nd and August 4th.
+Our online community opens a week prior to the start date so that you can meet and connect with the sistas who will be joining you in circle.
+Reserve your seat now with your non-refundable $150 seat deposit.
+Once your seat is reserved, you’ll receive an email that includes your receipt and details on how the remaining balance should be made.

 Why is there a charge to be a part of the Circle?

-We understand that some women believe that sista circles should be free, however because a lot of time and effort goes into organzing and facilitating a circle, (expending energy, holding the container, and providing a valuable and tranformational expereice), we believe an exchange of energy in the form of monetary payment is necessary.
+We understand some believe sista circles should be free, however because a lot of time and effort goes into organzing and facilitating a circle, (expending energy, holding the container, providing valuable resources and a tranformational expereice), we believe an exchange of energy in the form of monetary payment is necessary.

 Is there A refund policy?